 You don’t want to have them too early, as they may clear the stomach before food arrives.
 You also don’t want to have them too late after eating, as they have less time to do their work.

-It’s better to use digestive enzyme supplements occasionally, for big and difficult to digest meals, especially ones with lots of protein, rather than for every meal, unless your digestive functions are seriously impaired.
+It’s recommended to use these supplements occasionally, for big and difficult to digest meals, especially ones with lots of protein, rather than for every meal.

-The healthier your diet, the easier it usually is to digest your meals properly.
-Good nutrition also creates the right conditions for proper stomach acid and natural digestive enzyme production.
+The better your diet, the easier it is to digest your meals properly.
+Good nutrition also creates the right conditions for proper stomach acid and natural enzyme production.

-On the other hand, a processed diet of low-quality foods is not only extremely difficult to digest, each meal like this further depletes your pancreatic enzymes and leads to lower stomach acid for even more digestive problems.
+On the other hand, a processed diet of low-quality processed foods is not only difficult to digest, each meal like this further depletes your pancreatic enzymes and leads to lower stomach acid and more digestion problems.

-Broad-spectrum digestive enzymes can help improve food breakdown in the short term.
-In the longer-term, feeding your body natural foods that are high in nutrition is the best way to ensure good digestion for better overall health.
+Broad-spectrum enzymes can help improve food breakdown in the short term.
+In the longer-term, feeding your body natural foods that are high in nutrition is the best way to ensure good digestion.

-Treating Poor Digestion and Gastrointestinal Problems with Digestive Enzymes
+Treating Poor Digestion and Gastrointestinal Problems with Enzymes

-Low digestive enzymes can be a weak link in the digestion process for many.
-Common symptoms, such as abdominal pain, belly bloat and offensive gas, may lead to much more serious health complications if not addresses.
+Low enzyme production can be a weak link in the digestion process for many.
+Common symptoms, such as abdominal pain, belly bloat and offensive gas, may lead to much more serious complications if not addresses.

-Simpler and healthier meals will help, but if you do want to have the occasional less than healthy meal then try using a broad-spectrum digestive enzyme, like these ones I have in my kitchen, just before you eat.
+Simpler meals will help, but if you do want to have the occasional unhealthy meal then try using a broad-spectrum digestive enzyme, like these ones I have in my kitchen, just before you eat.

 It’s also well worth looking at simple changes you can make to your diet for less gas problems here with 7 smart food swaps for non gassy foods and better digestive health.